okeeffed/developer-notes/manual/GraphQL/Setting-Up-Heuristic-Matchers.md

       - fragment-matcher
 ```

-Run `yarn codegen` to generate the schema.
+Run `yarn codegen` to generate the schema while your API is running.

 ## In Action